| Friday, October 31, 2025 | ||

 The founder and former operator of a shelter for homeless youth in Henderson County is facing additional charges of sexually abusing children, according to indictments filed on Monday.

-A grand jury in Henderson County handed down indictments charging Michael Lee Absher, 35, with one count of taking indecent liberties with a child and three counts of statutory sexual offense with a child 15 years old or younger, according to court records.
+A grand jury in Henderson County handed down the indictments charging Michael Lee Absher, 35, with one count of taking indecent liberties with a child and seven counts of statutory sexual offense with a child 15 years old or younger, according to court records.

-The indecent liberties indictment issued Monday involves an incident that occurred in February of 2024, while the statutory sexual offense indictments involve incidents that occurred in July and August of 2024, court records showed.
+The indecent liberties indictment issued Monday involves an incident that occurred in February of 2024, while the statutory sexual offense indictments involve incidents that occurred in July, August, September, October and November of 2024, court records showed.
+Indictments also allege that one of the statutory sexual offense crimes occurred as late as June this summer.

 The grand jury on Monday also indicted Absher on the sexual exploitation charges.
-A grand jury last month indicted Absher on the charges the sheriff’s department filed on July.
+A grand jury last month indicted Absher on the charges the sheriff’s department filed in July.

 Absher, a former member of the Henderson County School Board, remained in the county jail under a $650,000 secured bond on Monday.
 Some of the crimes he is accused of occurred at the Only Hope shelter he founded 13 years ago.
 Absher also lived at the shelter at 416 Allen Road in East Flat Rock, according to search warrants issued in the case.